PARENT/CHILD ROOM GROUPINGS CASE STUDY

 A FIRST PASS

 After studying other examples and seeing how Agoda, our parent company, solved for this problem, I attempted a first pass at how this could work.
 With this iteration, I wanted to focus first on solving for the duplicate rooms and infinite scrolling, so the groupings started to take shape with child rooms getting categorized under parent room types.
-The goal was to iron out the experience, and this felt like a good first step before talking to users.
+Any subsequent changes could take place later, but the goal at this stage was to rough out a baseline of the experience, and this felt like a good first step before talking to users.

 User impressions & insights

 The next phase of this work was to conduct interviews.
 I recruited a handful of people, ranging from experienced, frequent travelers to those who rarely travel at all.
-I asked them about what they value and prioritize most when booking travel, their likes and dislikes when it comes to booking a room, and their initial impressions on our new room groupings compared to others.
+I asked them about what they value and prioritize most when booking travel, their likes and dislikes when it comes to booking a room, their initial impressions on the new designs compared to others and how it measured up to the current experience.

 hello